nedduc/Memo-It/README.md

   - In the left sidebar, click Pages.
   - Under “GitHub Pages”, use the None or Branch drop-down menu and select a publishing source.
   - Optionally, use the drop-down menu to select a folder for my publishing source.

-The live link can be found here - https://nedduc.github.io/Memo-It/

 ## Credits
 (https://www.w3schools.com/)(https://www.youtube.com/channel/UC8n8ftV94ZU_DJLOLtrpORA)